OneForFreedom/BeeBoard/JOURNAL.md

 author: "One For Freedom"
 description: "A black and yellow themed keyboard with magnetic parts to connect with eachother!"
 created_at: "08/07/25 DD/MM/YY"
-Total Time Used to create this: "xHours xMins"
+Total Time Used to create this: "17 Hours 9 Mins"
 ---

 # Bzzz!
 Bzz!
 Buzzy bees flying your way!